dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/04-Active-Directory/01-Install-Active-Directory-Domain-Services.md

 ## Overview

-In this phase I will deploy Active Directory Domain Services (AD DS) and promotes the Windows Server 2019 system to a Domain Controller.
+In this phase I will deploy Active Directory Domain Services (AD DS) and promotes the Windows Server 2019 VM to a Domain Controller.

+During this process:

+- I will install AD DS role on the Windows-2019-SRV VM